 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how vigabatrin works.
 Tell your doctor if you are using clonazepam or phenytoin.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, anemia, eye or vision problems, or a history of depression or mental illness.
+- Tell your doctor if you have kidney disease, anemia, eye or vision problems, or a history of depression or mental illness.

 - This medicine may cause the following problems: